 DSDEVICE Byte array (required).
 Contains a string of ASCII characters terminated by a space.
 This string must be the DS device class name, logical device number, or node name for DS/X.25 for the communications line you will be using to access the remote HP 1000.
 PROGNAME Byte array (required).
 Contains a string of up to five ASCII characters that names a remote HP 1000 slave program.
 ITAG Integer array (optional).
 A 20-word array used for transmitting and receiving tag fields.
 The format of the tag field is defined as part of the user application.
-Default : A tag field of all zeros is sent; the returned tag field, if any, is not available to the master program.
+Default: A tag field of all zeros is sent; the returned tag

-ENTRYNAMEThese are all MPE parameters used to specify program loading.
+ENTRYNAME PARAM FLAGS STACKSIZE DLSIZE MAXDATA These are all MPE parameters used to specify program loading.
 They are ignored when the slave system is an RTE system.
-The commas must be included however since these are positional parameters.STACKSIZEDLSIZE
+The commas must be included however since these are positional parameters.